Siddharths99/Decision-trees-Vs-random-Forests/README.md

 --------------------------------------------------
 ✅ Conclusion:
-In this run, the Decision Tree model performed slightly better than the Random Forest model, achieving 3% higher accuracy and more balanced class metrics
+In this run, the Decision Tree model performed slightly better than the Random Forest model, achieving 3% higher accuracy and more balanced class metrics.